Empke

 Colin is widely published on insurance coverage issues.
 He has authored papers for and presented lectures at the Ontario Bar Association, the Canadian Institute, Canadian Defence Lawyers, Osgoode Hall Professional Development, University of Western Ontario, Ontario Risk and Insurance Managers Society and the Insurance Institute of Ontario.
 He has had articles published in the Canadian Insurance Law Reporter, the Canadian Journal of Insurance Law and Claims Canada magazine.
 Topics have included allocation of defence costs, coverage for long-tail environmental and sexual abuse claims, advertising liability and directors and officers coverage.

-Colin is a contributor to The Annotated Commercial General Liability Policy, a text authored by Mark Lichty and Marcus Snowden, who are leading experts in relation to insurance coverage issues and partners at Blaney’s.
-Colin contributes to Property Damage Claims Under Commercial Insurance Policies by Richard Krempulec, who is also a leading insurance coverage lawyer and a partner at Blaney’s.
-Colin was one of the three original authors of Chapter 18 (Liability Insurance) of Insurance Law in Canada by Brown and Menezes, which Chapter has been favourably quoted by the Supreme Court of Canada in the Monenco case and by the Courts of Appeal of British Columbia, Saskatchewan and New Brunswick.
+Colin is a contributor to The Annotated Commercial General Liability Policy.
+Colin also contributes to Property Damage Claims Under Commercial Insurance Policies.
+Colin was one of the three original authors of Chapter 18 (Liability Insurance) of Insurance Law in Canada by Brown and Menezes, which has been favourably quoted by the Supreme Court of Canada in the Monenco case and by the Courts of Appeal of British Columbia, Saskatchewan and New Brunswick.

 While at law school Colin received numerous academic prizes, scholarships and awards, including prizes in contracts law, criminal law, municipal law, advocacy and insurance law.
 Colin achieved the highest standing in first year and was on the Dean’s list for all three years of law school.